martyncolmer/ips_legacy_uplift/README.md

 # Functionality
 This package supports the calculations within IPS System.
 This is also referred to as the "Main Run".
 Users select which steps should be executed and then generate reports from the results.
-These steps can be found under _calculations_ in the **main_run** folder.
+These steps can be found under _calculations_ in the **main** folder.

 All data resides in the database and code connecting to the database can be found in the _io_ folder.
 Finally any generic functions are located in the _utils_ folder.